mikepthomas/projects/_posts/fallout-wasteland-warfare.md

 #### Box Insert

-These are 3D Printable inserts to fit inside the [Two Player Starter Set] box to help organise it's contents.
+These are 3D Printable inserts that work similar to the [Folded Box Inserts] that fit inside the [Two Player Starter Set] box to help organise it's contents.

 | Item                                 | Quantity | Material               | Time | Size | Weight | Cost | Printed | Notes |
 | ------------------------------------ | -------- | ---------------------- | ---- | ---- | ------ | ---- | :-----: | ----- |